barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 After Dogen's slap, I was suggested to focus on the question.
 I started composing answers trying to capture all those glimpses of understanding I had.
 Still not satisfied with any of those, probably never will be.

+### Answers trying to be clever

 \- Does an enlightened person fall under the law of cause and effect or not?
 \- Watch your steps if you don't want to fall.

 \- Does an enlightened person fall under the law of cause and effect or not?
+\- When the ox walks into the mud, the mud sticks to his feet.

+### Answers tryingt o be stupid

+\- Does an enlightened person fall under the law of cause and effect or not?
+\- I sure do.

+\- Does an enlightened person fall under the law of cause and effect or not?
+\- Who?

+### Answering in quotes

+\- Does an enlightened person fall under the law of cause and effect or not?
 \- _Unshakable is the liberation of my mind.
 This is my last birth.
 Now there is no more renewed existence._ \[[SN 56.11](https://suttacentral.net/sn56.11/en/bodhi)\]

 \- Does an enlightened person fall under the law of cause and effect or not?
-\- When the ox walks into the mud, the mud sticks to his feet.

-\- Does an enlightened person fall under the law of cause and effect or not?
-\- The gravel hits the bamboo, the gravel hits the floor, two hits, one sound.

-\- Does an enlightened person fall under the law of cause and effect or not?
-\- A waterfall is just a river cut in half.

-Maybe this one is ok:

-\- Does an enlightened person fall under the law of cause and effect or not?
-\- I sure do.
+\- _All dharmas are marked by emptiness; they neither arise nor cease, are neither defiled nor pure, neither increase nor decrease._ \[[Prajñāpāramitāhṛdaya Sūtra](https://en.wikipedia.org/wiki/Heart_Sutra)\]